simplesheet/simplesheet.github.io/docs/tools/pull-asset-prices/instructions.md

 With the tool installed - It is TIME ⏱️ Let's automate those asset prices!

+{: .highlight-title }
+> Definition Check
+>
+> What the heck is a **"Price Variable"**?
+>
+> A "Price Variable" is used to plug the price of an asset into another spreadsheet cell.
+It's actaully what Google calls a "Named Range".
+So instead of having to reference a price value with something like `='Asset Prices'!B20` we can just use `=TSLA_Price`.
+>
+> The "Price Variable" column simply displays the coresponding "Named Range" for the asset price for easy reference.
+>
+> If this makes no sense, it will by the end of these instructions 😁

 ## Step 1 - Enter your asset tickers

 Navigate to the **Asset Prices** tab and add your desired Stock and Crypto tickers to the green columns.